-This form must be completed for any course offered in an online modality and updated whenever the COR (Course Outline of Record) is updated.
+This form must be completed for any course offered in an online modality, and it should be updated whenever the COR (Course Outline of Record) is updated.
 Please complete this form for a course; do not make it instructor specific.
 Save the form with a file name that includes "DEA" (Distance Education Addendum) followed by the course discipline prefix and course number, for example, "DEA.IHSS100.docx."
+Email the completed form to the NOCE Distance Education Faculty Coordinator.